Avocados are hugely popular these days and have made their way onto menus across the globe.

 Note that the seed is bitter.
 If you are going to add it to your smoothie, make sure to balance it with some sweetness by including fruit, such as a banana or some strawberries.

-If you do decide to try avocado seed, it might be best to only eat it occasionally to reduce the likelihood of any harmful substances accumulating in your body.
+If you do decide to try avocado seed, it might be best to only eat it occasionally to reduce the likelihood of harmful side effects.

 Summary Avocado seeds need to be dried out, chopped and blended before they can be eaten.
 However, the drying process may significantly reduce their antioxidant content.

-If you do decide to try avocado seed, keep your intake to a minimum to reduce the likelihood of any harmful substances building up in your body.
+If you do decide to try avocado seed, keep your intake to a minimum to reduce the risk of potential adverse side effects.